 Budgeting for Destination Weddings Cost

-Keep in mind that your budget for a destination wedding can vary widely depending on several factors, such as the location you choose, the number of guests you have, the time of year you want the ceremony, and the level of luxury or customization you desired.
+Keep in mind that your budget for a destination wedding can vary widely depending on several factors, such as the location you have chosen, the number of guests at your wedding, the time of year you want the ceremony, the day of the week that your wedding is on, and the level of luxury or customization you desire and of course the type and quality of the vendors you decide upon.

 Here are some rough estimates for a basic destination wedding budget: